architech-boards/bgm111-documentation/source/qs.rst

 .. image:: _static/ico_nrf.jpg

 2. Launch the installed application and go to **Scanner** tab.
 At the first time no one device will be seen.
-Turn on the bluetooth from the settings of your phone.
+Turn on the Bluetooth from the settings of your phone.

 .. image:: _static/app_not_found.jpg